-As part of a major renovation of the station, the mosaics have undergone significant restoration and conservation work.
-Around 95 percent of the mosaics have been retained at the station while it underwent a huge expansion to prepare for the introduction of the Elizabeth line and meet the needs of London’s growing population.
-Restoration and repair work has taken place on the Northern and Central line platforms, and in the Rotunda.
+As part of a major renovation of the station, the mosaics underwent significant restoration and conservation work.
+Around 95 percent of the mosaics were retained at the station while it underwent a huge expansion to prepare for the introduction of the Elizabeth line and meet the needs of London’s growing population.
+Restoration and repair work took place on the Northern and Central line platforms, and in the Rotunda.

 One of the final and most complex aspects of the project was the relocation of the striking mosaic panel from the former Oxford Street entrance.
 Following intensive planning and consultation with conservation experts, the artwork was carefully removed from the wall in one piece and lowered down a lift shaft to begin its new life at platform level.

 Sections of the arches that could not be relocated within the station were transported to the world-renowned Edinburgh College of Art, based in the city where Eduardo Paolozzi studied in 1943 and later became a visiting professor.
 They are currently being used in teaching a new undergraduate programme, ‘Edinburgh Collections’, and the University is consulting with specialists over how best to reconstruct the mosaics into a new piece of public art.